alwaysbegrowing/telegram-standup-bot/README.md

 4. Add your telegram bot API key as an env variable `vercel env add TELEGRAM_API_KEY` // then enter your TG API get obtained in step 3

-5. Create a database instance with mongodb atlas - https://www.mongodb.com/cloud/atlas
+5. Create a database instance with mongodb atlas.
+Name your database `standup` - https://www.mongodb.com/cloud/atlas

 6. Add your MONGODB URI as an env variable
 `vercel env add MONGODB_FULL_URI`// then enter your mongodb connection URL obtained in step 2